FluffyBullet/first_template/README.md

 The aim of the websites first creation is static information to show a range of products available to buy.
 Features to be added at a later stage is:
 - live blogs of social media post, Facebook and Twitter
 - E-Commerce site, for a selection of generic made biscuits/cakes
-- Upload of images to send via form for special products
+- Upload of images to send via form for special products for orders.

 ## Deployment

 This project is hosted and stored on www.github.com, with editing through www.gitpod.com and desktop similar software: Visual Studio's.
 Settings are edited to allow public viewing as required feedback from intended customer and clients on a regular basis.

+Mid-stage of creation, I chose to make the site public by visiting the settings tab of my repository, selecting the repository's branch (Main) then publish page.
+This allowed the website to be viewed by any browser using the URL https://fluffybullet.github.io/peony_kisses/

 ## Credits